j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 ## Default Database

-Current data underlying the default database were provided by [The Jackson Laboratory PDX program](https://tumor.informatics.jax.org/mtbwi/pdxSearch.do).
+Current data underlying the default database were provided by [The Jackson Laboratory PDX program](https://tumor.informatics.jax.org/mtbwi/pdxSearch.do), and the [NCI Patient-Derived Models Repository (PDMR)](https://pdmr.cancer.gov/).

 If this app is hosted with a custom database, please contact the host for information on the database source.